 - 2. Fill the fuel tank, if necessary, and open any fuel line shutoff valve. - 3.
-Release the clutch if the engine is so equipped.

-4. On equipment with a single throttle/choke control, push the knob or lever to its "start" or "choke" position.
-On equipment with separate controls, pull the choke knob out to its full-choke position.
+Release the clutch if the engine is so equipped. - 4.
+Unless the engine is equipped with an automatic choke, pull the choke knob out to its full-choke position.
+On equipment with a solenoid operated choke, push the switch to its choke position.